How do I change my major, minor, or advisor?

 The Dual Enrollment program is an opportunity for students to complete one application process for enrollment at both Chemeketa Community College and/or Western Oregon University.
 Eligible students receive financial aid at one institution for the combined credits from both schools.
 The program is open to all U.S. citizens, Permanent Residents and eligible non-citizens pursuing their initial bachelor’s degree.

 Can I take most of the courses required for my degree online?

 Online undergraduate courses are increasing every year and are available in multiple subjects.
-Western currently only offers the Criminal Justice and Fire Services Administration degrees completely online.
+Western currently only offers the Criminal Justice and Fire Services Administration majors completely online.
+However, typically a student must complete the LACCs and BA/BS requirements, as well as their major on campus.
 To find out about online courses available for your major, contact the department or your faculty advisor.

 Can I graduate in four years?

 Completing a degree at Western Oregon University requires a minimum of 180 credits.
 If you take 15 credits per term, for 3 terms per year you will reach the minimum 180 credits.
 Each program is different and consultation with a faculty advisor to plan your degree is strongly suggested to determine timeline.

 What is the maximum and minimum amount of credits I can take each term?